Article

 The stock market is an uncertain place, and for many investors the constant ups and downs can be a source of stress and anxiety.
-Yet there may be a solution: investing with dividends.
+Yet there may be a partial solution: investing with regular dividends.

 Dividends are the distribution of profits a company makes to its shareholders.
 If you own shares in a company that declares a dividend, you receive a slice of that money, and they can play a crucial role in long-term stock market returns.